chuckcoughlin/bert/docs/architecture.md

 </robot>
 ```

-Upon analysis of this file, the robot is described as a tree or
+Analysis of this file, results in a description of the robot as a tree or
 "chain" of links.
 The tree has a single origin in the center of the pelvis.
 There are
 multiple terminations or "end effector" (e.g. finger or toe).
 The links represent limbs of the body (e.g "thigh").
 A quaternion transform matrix is calculated for each link, describing its orientation and size with respect to